outservedseth/filesystem_simulator/README.md

-****FILE SYSTEM****
+****FILE SYSTEM SIMULATOR****

-A simple command line program that simulates basic file system operations such as creating directories and files, changing directories, listing the contents of a directory, and displaying the current working directory.
+A simple command line program that simulates basic file system commands such as creating directories and files, changing directories, listing the contents of a directory, and displaying the current working directory.

 ****How to run the program****
 1. Make sure you have Python 3 installed on your machine.